Air Fryer Poached Eggs

 Nope!
 Vinegar is often used in traditional recipes to help the egg whites stick together as they cook in boiling water on the stove.

-You don’t need it in the air fryer!
+You don’t need it to poach eggs in an air fryer!
 The circulated hot air is enough to keep those whites where they should be.

 Don’t overcook them!
 If overly hard yolks are a real concern, start with a shorter cooking time than recommended and then check in on the eggs as they cook.